A Comparative Review of the BlueSky Statistics GUI for R

 Conclusion

 BlueSky Statistics offers an extensive set of easy tools for a point-and-click user.
-If you’re looking for data science software, especially one that is also GUI front-end to R, BlueSky should be on your list of software to try.
-For a summary of all my R GUI software reviews, see the article, R Graphical User Interface Comparison.
+It should be on your list of data science software to try, especially if you’re interested in the R language that drives its analyses.
+For a summary of all my R GUI software reviews, see R Graphical User Interface Comparison.
 The Mayo Clinic’s evaluation of many data science software packages, including BlueSky, is available here.

 Acknowledgments

-Thanks to the BlueSky team, who have done much hard work and made nearly all of their work free and open source.
+Thanks to the BlueSky team, who have done much hard work and made nearly all of their work free (though not open source in the latest release).
 Thanks to Rachel Ladd, Ruben Ortiz, Christina Peterson, and Josh Price for their editorial suggestions.